 Red diesel is an important fuel for many businesses across a range of industry sectors.
 But there are a range of problems that can occur with red diesel in cold weather.
 So how can you avoid these issues, and keep your business up and running?
 Well, here at Compass Fuel Oils, we are leading red diesel providers.
-We work with businesses and industries across the UK, with reliable, high quality delivery options.
+We work with businesses and agricultural industries across the UK, with reliable, high quality delivery options.
 So, for all your fuel needs, you can count on us.
-As a result, we have produced this guide to everything you should know about avoiding red diesel problems this winter.
+As a result, we have produced this guide to everything you should know about avoiding red diesel problems in the winter

 There are a number of important steps you can take to ensure that your fleet of machinery or vehicles will operate at top capacity this winter, avoiding any problems with red diesel.
 These steps include: